obcat/vim-highlightedput/README.md

 Thanks to @tm9d for creating [atom-vim-mode-plus](https://github.com/t9md/atom-vim-mode-plus).
 The project told me that the put operation with highlight is so exciting and inspired me to write this plugin.

 Also thanks to @machakann for creating [vim-highlightedyank](https://github.com/machakann/vim-highlightedyank) and [vim-highlightedundo](https://github.com/machakann/vim-highlightedundo) plugin.
-The name "vim-highlightgedput" is inspired by the plugins, and the author kindly agreed to let me use this name.
+The name "vim-highlightgedput" is inspired by the plugins, and he kindly agreed to let me use this name.
 Also a lot of code is based on the plugins, thank you.

 ## License